Morocco beats Spain on penalties to advance at World Cup | Sports-Games

 Morocco beats Spain on penalties to advance at World Cup

-The team made the round of 16 once before, at the 1986 World Cup in Mexico.Spain was eliminated by host Russia in a penalty shootout at the 2018 World Cup, and by Italy in the semifinals of last years European Championship.It was the fifth straight time Spain played extra time in a knockout round of a major tournament.
+The first World Cup held in an Arab nation has produced the Arab world's first quarterfinalist.

-Morocco became the first Arab nation to advance to the World Cup quarterfinals, beating Spain 3-0 in a penalty shootout on Tuesday.
+Morocco became only the fourth African country to reach the quarterfinals at the biggest soccer tournament in the world by beating Spain 3-0 in a penalty shootout after a 0-0 draw through extra time.

-Pablo Sarabia, Carlos Soler and Sergio Busquets missed their penalties for Spain, with Sarabia hitting the post and Morocco goalkeeper Yassine Bounou stopping the other two.
+The Moroccans were playing in only their second knockout game at a World Cup, an event which is being held in the Middle East for the first time in its nearly 100-year history.

+“We felt the support of our fans, be it in Morocco or any other country in the world,” said Morocco goalkeeper Yassine Bounou, who plays for Spanish club Sevilla and saved two of the three penalties he faced in the shootout.

 Morocco has been the biggest surprise of the tournament and will next face either Portugal or Switzerland.

-Morocco is also the only team from outside Europe or South America to make it to the last eight.
-The team made the round of 16 once before, at the 1986 World Cup in Mexico.
+Morocco, which also reached the round of 16 at the 1986 World Cup in Mexico, is also the only team from outside Europe or South America to make it to the last eight in Qatar.

+Cameroon, Senegal and Ghana are the only other African nations to reach the World Cup quarterfinals.
+None of the three advanced to the semifinals.

+Pablo Sarabia, Carlos Soler and Sergio Busquets missed their penalties for Spain, with Sarabia hitting the post.

 Spain was eliminated by host Russia in a penalty shootout at the 2018 World Cup, and by Italy in the semifinals of last year's European Championship.